xmidt-org/talaria/README.md

 This will send a WRP message to the device.
 Talaria will accept a WRP message encoded in a valid WRP representation - generally `msgpack` or `json`.
 If the message is `json` encoded, talaria will encode the payload as `msgpack`.
-If the device returns a message it will be encoded as the `accept` header.
+If the device returns a message, it will be encoded as the `accept` header.
 `msgpack` is the default encoding.

 ### Control Devices